 TGay Editor: Modify P158L31-36 as follows

 An EDMG STA responding to a transmit beam refinement training request in which the EDMG-SHORT-BRP subfield was equal to 1 shall respond with a BRP frame that has the EDMG-SHORT-BRP subfield set to 1 and the EDMG-SHORT-FBCK subfield set to 1.
-The number of valid AWV feedback IDs in the Short BRP Feedback field shall be 16 unless ((N-TRN×TRN-M)/TRN-N) < 16where N-TRN, TRN-M and TRN-N are the values of the EDMG_TRN_LEN, EDMG_TRN_M and EDMG_TRN_N parameters, respectively, in the RXVECTOR of the transmit beam refinement training request-
+The number of valid AWV feedback IDs (NAID) in the Short BRP Feedback field shall comply with the following equaltion:

+NAID=16P≥16PP<16

+and

+P=k=1KLk×MkNk where Lk, Mk and Nk are the values of the EDMG_TRN_LEN, EDMG_TRN_M and EDMG_TRN_N parameters, respectively, in the RXVECTOR of the k’th EDMG BRP packet of the TXSS, and K is the number of EDMG BRP packets received in the BRP TXSS or BRP-TX.
+If NAWID<16 the 16-NAWID Sector Measurement subfields of the Short BRP Feedback field will be denoted invalid by setting the SNR subfield to 0xFF as defined in 9.5.8.

 Strawpoll: Do you agree to the resolution of CIDs 1487, 1488, 2303 as described in 11-18-0510-00-0ay-LB231-BF-Coment-Resolution-II?